Devon and Cornwall Police: Austerity

 The organisation was forced to cut officers, from 3,500 to 2,810.
-It also had to cut PCSOs and police ltaff, losing around 350 posts.
+It also had to cut PCSOs and police staff, losing around 350 posts.

 Many stations were closed and sold, controversially including a brand new station at St Columb Major.

 The service offered to the public was scaled back: for example in the past victims of car crime or burglary would have seen an officer in person.
 Since the austerity cuts, the majority of these crimes are 'desktop investigated' by a centralised team.

 A partial reversal of the cuts was announced in 2019 by the (then) new Prime Minister Boris Johnson, who pledged to replace 20,000 of the 21,000 officers cut in England and Wales since 2011.

 Devon & Cornwall officer numbers are not expected to return to their 2010 levels until 2023.
 There are no plans nationally to reverse the cut in police staff.

 Proposed merger with Dorset

 Later, from 2015, plans to merge with Dorset Police were brought to an advanced stage and an outline business case supplied to the Home Office.
 In the final stage of talks, three of the four parties agreed to proceed, being the Chief Constables of both forces and the Police & Crime Commissioner (PCC) of Dorset.
 However, Devon & Cornwall PCC Alison Hernandez withdrew her support for the merger, in a U-turn.
 It is thought her change of heart was a result of pressure from the local authorities, notably members of Cornwall Council and Torbay Council and the plans were shelved.